describo/crate-builder-component/README.md

     control
 -   `enable-template-save`: true | false: `(default: false)` : enable / disable the entity and crate template saving controls
+-   `readonly`: true | false: `(default: false)` : if set to true all of the controls to edit that the data are turned off.
+The crate is set into a mode where it is readonly.

 ## Events